H-mmer/CTF-Writeups/challenge.fi/README.md

 ### 9.4 Hack MD

 ```
 System administrator has enabled a experimental feature on web application.
 They have been notified that there's a security vulnerability present in the installation, but have neglected the issue.

-The organization has a vulnerability disclosure program that allows you to test their systems - see if you can convince their system administrator that there is an active vulnerability that's exploitable by accessing the "secure" file on the machine!
+The organization has a vulnerability disclosure program that allows you to test their systems.
+See if you can convince their system administrator that there is an active vulnerability that's exploitable by accessing the "secure" file on the machine!

 https://hack-md.challenge.fi/welcome
 ```